Wasiq-Malik/Collision-Monitor/README.md

 #### Proximity Function

 For each pair of robots, calculate the Euclidean distance between their current positions.
-This will have a runtime of O(n^2).
-We can improve this algorithm for larger scales by utilising sorting and divide and conquer algorithms which will efficiently calculate the distances between all possibly colliding robots.
+This algorithm will have a runtime of O(n^2) which is fine for out 3-robot simulation.

 The threshold can be the sum of the radii of the equivalent circles of the two robots, where the radius is half of the diagonal of the robot.